pythonpioneer/JavaScritpt/array-concept/array.md

         arr[3] = 4;  // arr: [1, 2, 3, 4]
         arr[5] = 6;  // arr; [1, 2, 3, 4, <1 empty item>, 6]

+  - inserting an element at specific position

+        arr.splice(specificIndex, deleteCount, element);  // insert element at specific element, after deleting deleteCount elements

+        // example of insertion at indicies
+        let arr = [1, 3, 4];
+        arr.splice(1, 0, 2);  // arr: [1, 2, 3, 4]

 - deletion in array

         arr.pop();  // delete last element from array and returns it arr.pop(2);  // also delete last element, args not required.

+- extracting array or elements from array

+        arr.slice();  // returns copy of arr
+        arr.slice(startIndex);  // returns array element starts from startIndex. arr.slice(startIndex, endIndex);  // returns elements from start to end as an array

+## Searching in array

+- using "includes" method. (returns boolean)

+        arr.includes(element);  // return true, if element is present in array arr.includes(element, startIndex);  // return true, if element is present in array after startIndex.

+## Sorting an array